How to Start a Trucking Company in Texas: Insurance and Compliance Checklist

 Step 6: Secure Commercial Trucking Insurance

 You must have insurance before legally operating.
 Minimum primary liability: $750,000 for general freight, up to $5,000,000 for hazmat.
 Also get cargo insurance, physical damage coverage, and bobtail coverage.
-TAP Insurance Texas specializes in trucking coverage and can find competitive rates for your operation.
+TAP Insurance Agency specializes in trucking coverage and can find competitive rates for your operation.

 Step 7: UCR Registration